TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Power Transformer
-- The `PowerTransformer` can help stabilize variance and make the data more Gaussian-like.
+- The `PowerTransformer` can help stabilize variance and make the data more gaussian-like.
 - This is useful for improving the performance of models that assume normally distributed data.

 ### Example